COVERED BRIDGE ART GALLERY

 In 1876 our current building was built by The Odd Fellows Organization for $5,000.00.

+The first floor was rented as a store front.
 Smith Clothing Store occupied the first floor from 1914 until 1985.
 In October of 1985, the Covered Bridge Art Association purchased the building and began renovation.
 Since then, we have continued the preservation of our building.
 Soon the second floor will be restored. the additional space will be used to display and store our permanent collection.
 It will also provide studio space to conduct various art and craft classes.
 This will help promote and enhance fine art skills for children and adults alike in Parke County.
+Find our table of pictures which contains a photo history montage of the building, gallery, and remember members who have made their mark on local art appreciation. |

 The Odd Fellows